cynthianekesa/temp_converter/README.md

-Ths is a simple temperature converter to convert tempratured from Celcius to Fahreinheit and from Fahreinheit to Celcius only.
+Ths is a simple temperature converter app to convert tempratured from Celcius to Fahreinheit and from Fahreinheit to Celcius only.